bendorr/lucs_af/README.md

 This module is used by most analysis scripts in degree_of_reshaping/

 #### > `all_by_all_rmsds.py`
-Computes pairwise RMSD and TM-score matrices for all structure pairs in a dataset.
+&ensp;&ensp;&ensp;&ensp;Computes pairwise RMSD and TM-score matrices for all structure pairs in a dataset.
 Generates symmetric RMSD matrices and asymmetric TM-score matrices (normalized by each structure's length).
 Supports parallel processing for large datasets.

 **Output Files:**
 - `rmsd.npy`: all-by-all RMSD matrix